olivier-carrere/redaction-technique.org/src/content/docs/en/veille/creer-des-documents-differents-a-partir-des-memes-sources-restructuredtext-rest-texte-conditionnel.md

     $ sudo apt install python-sphinx make
     ```

-2. Create a Sphinx project using all the default choices:
+2. Create a Sphinx project using the default options:

     ```bash
     $ sphinx-quickstart
     ```

-3. Add the following content to the `index.rst` file, respecting the indentations:
+3. Add the following content to the `index.rst` file, maintaining the correct indentations:

     ```txt
     .. only:: electrician